solo-io/workshops/gloo-edge/README.md

   useProxyProto: false
 ```

 This configures the proxy to admit traffic on port 8080 for all addresses.
-When checking the gateway `gateway-proxy-ssl` you'll see that it listens on port 8443 and additionaly sets the ssl property to true.
+When checking the gateway `gateway-proxy-ssl` you'll see that it listens on port 8443 and additionally sets the ssl property to true.

 ### Delegation

-In the previous example, we set up a virtual service that routes traffic to two different applications.
+In the previous example, we set up a `VirtualService` that routes traffic to two different applications.
 Those applications might be operated by different teams.
-At the surface this seems fine, but it violates the isolation principle of multi tenant environments.
-Basically, if one team makes changes to the Virtual Service (such as prototyping with a new app), a missconfiguration of theirs can break the routing for the apps of other teams.
+At the surface, this might seem fine, but it violates the isolation principle of multi-tenant environments.
+If one team makes changes to the `VirtualService` (such as prototyping with a new app), a misconfiguration of theirs can break the routing for the apps of other teams.

-> Multi-tenant environments require tenant isolation to ensure that the misshaps of one tenant don't impact other tenants.
+> Multi-tenant environments require tenant isolation to ensure that the mishaps of one tenant don't impact other tenants.

 Gloo Edge provides a feature referred to as _delegation_ that makes routing configuration multi-tenant friendly.
 Using delegation routing configuration can be assembled from separate config objects.
 The root config object delegates responsibility to other objects, forming a tree of config objects.
 The tree always has a virtual service as its root, which delegates to any number of route tables.
 Route tables can further delegate to other route tables.